aahawkes/powerMonitorSystem/README.md

 ```
 os.chdir(r"C:\Users\username\Miniconda3\envs\power_monitor_test\pico-python-master")
 ```
-4. Update line 19 to read the desired output peak-negative-pressure (PNP) of the ultrasound transducer (how to obtain this value is described in Section 3).
+4. Update line 19 to read the desired output peak-negative-pressure (PNP) of the ultrasound transducer.
-5. Lines 23-24, 54-55 will need to be updated every time the ultrasound transducer is recalibrated (steps on this process listed in Section 3).
+5. Lines 23, 54-55 will need to be updated every time the ultrasound transducer is recalibrated (steps on this process listed in Section 3).
 6. Lines 30-46 are the system variables that describe the ultrasound pulse sequence and match the inputs on the connected waveform generator.
 The variables provided in this script characterize a 300 millisecond pulse at 250 kHz with a pulse repitition frequency of 1500Hz and a duty cycle of 50%.
 The sampling frequency has been set to 5MHz, an appropiate sampling rate for this signal that produces a manageable amount data points for the PicoScope.**
 7. Press the Green Play Button at the top of the script